materialscloud-org/optimade-maker/src/optimade_launch/README.md

 See `optimade-launch container --help` for more information.

-Can be used to check the status of the container, or to stop and remove the container.
+Can be used to start the created container, or to stop and remove the container.

 ### Server Management